 Escape of water

-With the limited use of the property, it is essential to make sure nothing encourages any wildlife, incest or pests to visit the property.
+It is essential to make sure nothing encourages any wildlife, incest or pests to visit the property.
 Make sure all door and window seals are in place and intact.
 No access can be gained by birds through roof cavities etc. Prevention is definitely easier than cure in these circumstances.
 More information on dealing with vermin and infestation can be found at the citizens advice website here.
 There are also a number of major companies who can deal with infestation before the problem gets out of hand, such as Rentokil.

 Anyone who has gone through the process of trying to remove squatters from their property will know the time and financial cost of doing so.
 On top of this, there is the often considerable cost of repairing the property after the squatters have been evicted.
 Maintaining your property security is essential to reduce the opportunity for squatters to see your property as a potential target.
 For more information on squatters rights and other squatting matters you can visit the Government website here.